Damms/WazuhSIEMLab/README.md

 ## Objective

 The Wazuh SIEM Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks based on the [YouTube video by John Hammond](https://youtu.be/i68atPbB8uQ?si=dYoGtUtZLdhDnjwI).
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
+The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios, integrate open source intelligence and automate response.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ![image](https://github.com/user-attachments/assets/b7a90e1f-022d-42db-9d04-5fd3219f4b31)